Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Cluster Analysis

 \paragraph{Quantitative results.} In Table \ref{tab:clustering_metrics_additional_best} we show for completeness the best (w.r.t.\ the lowest $k$-means loss) clustering performance for ImageNet and in Table \ref{tab:clustering_metrics_additional_average} we report the average results.
 For ImageNet-Dogs15 we report the best results in Table \ref{tab:clustering_metrics_dogs_best} and average results in Table \ref{tab:clustering_metrics_dogs_average}.
 In addition to the cluster accuracy (ACC) results presented in the main paper we report the commonly used clustering metrics Normalized Mutual Information (NMI; \cite{NMI}), Adjusted Mutual Information (AMI; \cite{NMI}) and Adjusted Rand Index (ARI; \cite{ARI}) as well.
 ACC, NMI, AMI and ARI are all multiplied by 100, so they range between 0 and 100, where higher values indicate a better match with the ground truth labels.
 The ACC standard deviations over the 100 runs are small for ImageNet, ranging from 0.2\% to 0.7\% and higher for ImageNet-Dogs15, ranging from 0.6\% to 4.3\%.

-\paragraph{Qualitative results.} In Figure \ref{fig:dogs_umap_huge} we show the UMAP \cite{mcinnes2018umap-software} plots for the [CLS] token embedding of ImageNet-Dogs15 of MAE vs. MAE-CT for ViT-H. We see that the cluster structure is much more visible for MAE-CT.
+\paragraph{Qualitative results.} In Figure \ref{fig:dogs_umap_huge} we show the UMAP \cite{mcinnes2018umap-software} plots for the [CLS] token embedding of ImageNet-Dogs15 of MAE vs. MAE\nobreakdash--CT$_{min}$ for ViT-H/16.
+We see that the cluster structure is much more visible for MAE\nobreakdash--CT$_{min}$.
 Figure \ref{fig:dogs_confusion_matrices} shows the corresponding confusion matrices, where clusters are matched to the ground truth classes using a variant of the Hungarian algorithm \cite{scipy_hungarian_algo_Crouse16}.
-In Figure \ref{fig:cluster_retrievals_detailed} we show the corresponding cluster retrievals for MAE vs. MAE-CT where we can see again that the nearest neighbors of $k$-means cluster centers discovered by MAE-CT are focusing more on the different dog breeds than on the background as in MAE.
-Additionally, Figure~\ref{fig:nearest_neighbors_examples} shows three samples of ImageNet and the nearest neighbors for MAE, MAE-CT and MAE-CT$_{aug}$, respectively.
+In Figure \ref{fig:cluster_retrievals_detailed} we show the corresponding cluster retrievals for MAE vs. MAE\nobreakdash--CT$_{min}$ where we can see again that the nearest neighbors of $k$-means cluster centers discovered by MAE\nobreakdash--CT$_{min}$ are focusing more on the different dog breeds than on the background as in MAE.
+Additionally, Figure~\ref{fig:nearest_neighbors_examples} shows three samples of ImageNet and the nearest neighbors for MAE, MAE\nobreakdash--CT$_{min}$ and MAE\nobreakdash--CT$_{aug}$, respectively.